daggersdrawn/.emacs.gammelig/README.rst

-this repo installs a lot of elisp dependencies by default in the ~/.emacs.d/init.el and does not provide an easy way for you to remove or add new ones without forking. the is true for the configuration files found in ~/.emacs.d/configs/cfg_***.el and the yasnippets.
+this repo installs a lot of elisp dependencies by default in the ~/.emacs.d/init.el and does not provide an easy way for you to remove or add new ones without forking. the same is true for the configuration files found in ~/.emacs.d/configs/cfg_something.el and the ~/.emacs.d/snippets/ yasnippets.

 a solution to this is forthcoming which will simply involve a set of defaults in init.el with customizations to add/remove dependencies and